 EFI, European Forest Institute, International

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 727872
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 727872